-There are a number of ways to remove indexes, using GsIndexSpec, IndexManager, and UnorderedCollection protocol.
+There are a number of ways to remove indexes.

 Since indexing internal structures create references to the indexed collection and to objects in the collection, before dereferencing a collection, you should be sure to remove all indexes on the collection.
 This allows the collection to be garbage collected.